Expository Text Generation: Imitate, Retrieve, Paraphrase: Experimental Setup

 We evaluate the quality of the generated documents with two sets of metrics.
 First, we use \emph{traditional metrics}.
 ROUGE-1 (\textbf{R1}) and ROUGE-2 (\textbf{R2}) \cite{lin2004rouge}, \textbf{BLEU} \cite{bleu}, and \textbf{METEOR} \cite{denkowski-lavie-2014-meteor} measure the similarity between the predicted and true outputs.

-However, as these metrics have low correlations with human judgements of factuality \cite{kryscinski-etal-2020-evaluating, fabbri-etal-2022-qafacteval}, we also adopt state-of-the-art \emph{factuality metrics}.
-First, we calculate the average percentage of tokens in the generated document that are \textbf{Halluc}inated, meaning that they do not appear in the input corpus.
-Halluc indicates whether the generated text is faithful to the input corpus.
+However, as these metrics have low correlations with human judgements of factuality \cite{kryscinski-etal-2020-evaluating, fabbri-etal-2022-qafacteval}, we also adopt existing \emph{factuality metrics}.
+First, we calculate the average percentage of tokens in the generated text that are \textbf{Halluc}inated, meaning that they do not appear in the input corpus.
 Next, we use \textbf{FactCC}, a classifier that is trained to detect factual errors between a source text and a claim \cite{kryscinski-etal-2020-evaluating}.
-We use the true output as the source text and each sentence of the generated document as the claim, and report the average proportion of source/claim pairs that FactCC predicts as factually consistent.
-Finally, as research has suggested that natural language inference has a high correlation with human judgements of factuality \cite{maynez-etal-2020-faithfulness}, we calculate whether the generated document is entailed (\textbf{NLI-Ent}) or contradicted (\textbf{NLI-Contr}) by the true output.
-We use a pre-trained DistilBERT classifier (accuracy of 0.82) on the MNLI dataset \cite{williams-etal-2018-broad}, and report the average proportion of the generated sentences that are predicted to be entailed (and contradicted) by the true output.
+We use the true output as the source and each sentence of the generated text as the claim, and report the average proportion of source/claim pairs predicted as factually consistent.
+Finally, as research has suggested that natural language inference has a high correlation with human judgements of factuality \cite{maynez-etal-2020-faithfulness}, we calculate if the generated text is entailed (\textbf{NLI-Ent}) or contradicted (\textbf{NLI-Contr}) by the true output.
+We train a DistilBERT classifier (accuracy of 0.82) on the MNLI dataset \cite{williams-etal-2018-broad}, and report the average proportion of generated sentences that are predicted to be entailed/contradicted by the true output.
 All metrics are reported from a single run.